openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

    :term:`RM_WORK_EXCLUDE`
       With :ref:`ref-classes-rm-work` enabled, this variable
       specifies a list of recipes whose work directories should not be removed.
       See the ":ref:`ref-classes-rm-work`" section for more details.

+   :term:`RM_WORK_EXCLUDE_ITEMS`
+      With :ref:`ref-classes-rm-work` enabled, this variable specifies
+      a list of files or folders --- relative to the recipe's :term:`WORKDIR` --- to be preserved.
+      See the ":ref:`ref-classes-rm-work`" section for more details.

    :term:`ROOT_HOME`